celinawong21/WF-ML-Model/README.md

 The interpretation of the feature contribution plot is simliar to that of the local effect contribution plot, but instead of displaying the effects, it shows the individual impact of each feature.
 For our sample, the main effects of "current interest rate" and "credit score" both have a positive contribution to the final prediction.
 Additionally, the "unemployment rate" shows a negative impact on the final prediction at the feature level, even though it did not appear in the top 10 list of the local effect importance plot.

 ### Interaction Effect: Four interaction effects with the highest percentages
 The interaction plots show how the interaction between two features affect the probability of default.
 We picked the the top 3 interactions based on the highest percentage values.

 * **ELTV x % Change in UPB**
 <img width="550" alt="image" src="https://github.com/celinawong21/WF-ML-Model/assets/159848729/e94e0fe8-bd39-4294-b62d-35e31982718d">

-This plot shows that when the Estimated Loan to Value ratio is high, and there's a lower percentage change in the Unpaid Principal Balance, there is a significant interaction effect.
+This plot shows that when the Estimated Loan-to-Value ratio is high, and there's a lower percentage change in the Unpaid Principal Balance, there is a significant interaction effect.
 This could indicate a higher probability of default in scenarios where LTV is high but the UPB isn't reducing quickly.
 It could imply that borrowers with high LTVs who are not paying down their loan principal rapidly are at a higher risk of default.

 * **% Change in UPB x Credit Score**